sparvathaneni15/Circadian-Lights/README.md

 This is a repository detailing how to set up and use a Raspberry Pi connected to WS2812B LED lights.

 My implementation turns the lights blue 15 minutes before my scheduled waking time, gradually increasing the brightness until I wake up.
-To turn the lights red, the local sunset time is accessed every 24 hours using an OpenWeather API key, to maintain accuracy througout the year.
+To turn the lights red, the local sunset time is accessed every 24 hours using an OpenWeather API key, to maintain accuracy throughout the year.

 ## Creating Virutal Environment
 ### Install venv (if not installed)